solid/webid-oidc-spec/application-workflow-detailed.md

 #### 7. Retrieves OP Configuration

-Before the RS requests information from the thrid-party OP, it must retrieve its configuration.
+Before the RS requests information from the third-party OP, it must retrieve its configuration.
 The OP's address can be obtained via the `iss` field of the id_token (https://secureauth.example).
-Recall how to retrieve the OP's configuration in steps 3 and 4 of the authroization instructions.
+Recall how to retrieve the OP's configuration in steps 3 and 4 of the authorization instructions.

 ```
 GET https://secureauth.example/.well-known/openid-configuration